gnolang/gno/gnovm/tests/files/types/readme/README.md

     // TODO: dec value representation
     // TODO: Current flow : check op operand,  check type convertable, and convert, and check type match again,  means, this kind of check should still in preprocess
     // TODO: preCheck->Convert->postCheck, all in `checkOrConvertType`

+    this is for arith and comparable operators

+    specical case: bigInt to gonative time.Month. skipped

+    mix of numeric types

 NOTE: